History of the Norway national football team: 2020s

 Going into the final round of group games, any one of the three teams could have finished in any of the top 3 spots.
 Norway needed a win over the Netherlands to be certain of finishing in the top 2 (although if Turkey beat Montenegro, they would likely go through as group winners on goal difference), but a draw would be sufficient to secure second place, as long as Turkey lost to Montenegro (given Turkey's superior goal difference, a draw with Montenegro would probably have seen them finish in second place, above Norway).
 However, neither result occurred.
 Norway lost 2-0 to the Netherlands (the game having been scoreless until the 84th minute), while Turkey came from behind to beat Montenegro 2-1.
 Norway accordingly missed out on qualification for the 2022 World Cup.

+For UEFA Euro 2024 qualifying, Norway were drawn in a tricky group, alongside Spain (favourites to win the group) and Scotland (whose recent record of failing to qualify for tournaments was similar to Norway's, except that Scotland had qualified for Euro 2020).
+Norway began the group in disappointing fashion, first losing 3-0 to Spain, and then drawing 1-1 with Georgia (a problem exacerbated by qualification rivals Scotland unexpectedly beating Spain).
+Norway then lost to Scotland 2-1, throwing away their lead in the last 3 minutes of the game and conceding both goals.

+Back to back wins against Cyprus, Georgia and Cyprus again improved matters, but a subsequent defeat to Spain confirmed that Norway could not finish in the top two of the group, and therefore could not qualify, regardless of the result of Norway's final game (against Scotland, which subsequently finished 3-3).

+Owing to Norway & other teams' performances in the Nations League, Norway also could not reach the play-offs via the Nations League either, and so missed out on Euro 2024.